vendramin/vendramin.github.io/bachelor_topics.md

 Let $p$ be a prime number.
 If $A$ and $B$ are non-empty subsets of the set $\mathbb{Z}/p$ of integers modulo $p$, then
 $|A+B|\geq\min\lbrace p,|A|+|B|-1\rbrace$.
-This sharp bound is known as the Cauchy—Davenport theorem \cite{MR1477155}.
+This sharp bound is known as the Cauchy—Davenport theorem.
-Remarkably, the theorem can be generalized to any finite group! ##### References:  \cite{MR2558447,MR2041798}.
+Remarkably, the theorem can be generalized to any finite group!

+##### References:
+* Balister, Paul; Wheeler, Jeffrey Paul.
+The Erdős-Heilbronn problem for finite groups.
+Acta Arith.
+140 (2009), no. 2, 105-118.
+* Károlyi, Gyula.
+The Erdős-Heilbronn problem in abelian groups.
+Israel J. Math.
+139 (2004), 349-359.
+* Nathanson, Melvyn B. Additive number theory.
+Inverse problems and the geometry of sumsets.
+Graduate Texts in Mathematics, 165.
+Springer-Verlag, New York, 1996. {\rm xiv}+293 pp. ISBN: 0-387-94655-1.

 ### Chebyshev's curves and singular points

 A classical theorem in the theory of plane curves states an irreducible algebraic